cp-algorithms/cp-algorithms/src/combinatorics/generating_combinations.md

 }
 ```

-## Generate all $K$-combinations such that adjacent combinations differ by one element
+## Generate all $K$-combinations such that adjacent combinations differ by one element {data-toc-label="Generate all K-combinations such that adjacent combinations differ by one element"}

 This time we want to generate all $K$-combinations in such
 an order, that adjacent combinations differ exactly by one element.